neojxuan/PhishIntention/README.md

 - We did not include the certstream code in this repo, our code is basically the same as [phish_catcher](https://github.com/x0rz/phishing_catcher), we lower the score threshold to be 40 to process more suspicious websites, readers can refer to their repo for details
 - We also did not include the crawling script in this repo, readers can use [Selenium](https://selenium-python.readthedocs.io/), [Scrapy](https://github.com/scrapy/scrapy) or any web-crawling API to crawl the domains obtained from Cerstream, just make sure that the crawled websites are stored in [this format](https://github.com/lindsey98/Phishpedia/tree/main/datasets/test_sites)

+## Contacts
+If you have any issue running our code, you can raise an issue or send an email to liu.ruofan16@u.nus.edu, dcsliny@nus.eud.sg, and dcsdjs@nus.edu.sg